-Jazz on a Summer’s Day opened in New York this week in 1960.
+Jazz on a Summer’s Day opened in New York in March of 1960.

 The film, which had premiered at the previous year’s Venice Film Festival, is a pinnacle of jazz on the big screen, and one of the finest music documentaries ever made.
-Though not currently on streaming services, it was recently packaged in a commemorative boxed set, and has long been available on DVD.
-(A full version can easily be found online; for copyright reasons, you’re on your own there.)
+After a period of unavailability on streaming services, it was recently given a 4K restoration by IndieCollect, and acquired by Kino Lorber — which is releasing the film to virtual cinemas starting Wednesday, Aug.
+12. (Here is the official re-release trailer.)

 Let us begin in prayer.